navalnica/whisper-finetuning-be/readme.md

 * check exact sizes of train, eval, test sets of CommonVoice 11
 * fill TODOs in Notes section with answers and discussions from a Discord
   * https://discord.com/channels/879548962464493619/1045270618729361439/1050429189947408475
+* train & evaluate on extended Common Voice 11 dataset (with multiple voicings allowed for same sentence)

 ### Fine-tuning
 * upd all .sh scripts to use `tee` and create `logs` dir